Igosuki/compass-mixins/README.markdown

 # Compass SASS Stylesheets

 This is a repository to pull SASS style sheets on Bower, and enjoy the compass mixins by using libsass for faster compilation.
-This project makes minimal modifications to the original stylesheets from the [original repository](https://github.com/Compass/compass/tree/stable/core/stylesheets), intented to improve libsass compatibility and not change output.
+This project makes minimal modifications to the original Compass 0.12.X stylesheets from the [original repository](https://github.com/Compass/compass/blob/f9e8b54f41ee349f53413d36785b0f979881e6e3/frameworks/compass/stylesheets), intented to improve libsass compatibility and not change output.

 ## Compass Ruby Functions